 Make your banner stand out by providing specific details about the design you want to have.
 You could say something like making the promotion (e.g., 20% off) a bigger text than the other text.
 Maybe, most of the copy is in white but emphasizes the promo.

 You should do it this way.
 It will help your designer get an idea of what you want in the design.
 Plus, if you can, add a reference.
 This way, your designer will know how to produce a banner and take it up a notch.

 Review and Provide Feedback

 Once you’ve submitted your design brief, expect to receive your design within 24 to 48 hours.
 Some graphic design services take three days on their starter plan.
 With Penji, no matter what plan you’re subscribed to, you’ll get the first draft in half the time than most services.

 When the designer uploads the first draft, it’s time to take a look and see if it may need more improvement.
 Sometimes, you might need to revise more than once.
 Penji makes it easy for you to point out revisions anytime.

 Plus, on any Penji plan, you’re entitled to free unlimited revisions.

 Once you’re thrilled with the design, download it in just one click and save it on your computer.
 The files are all yours, by the way, and publish it as an ad.
 It’s so your customers can finally see it and flock to your restaurant.

 Impressed by our designer’s work?
-Request for another and start the process anew.
+Request another and start the process anew.

-Sign up now and test out the platform risk-free for 15 days.
+Sign up now to test the platform risk-free for 15 days.